Trademark vs Copyright, difference between Trademark and Copyright, copyright and trademark

-With digital media at our doorstep, branding and content creation as a business and individual pathway to success, intellectual property (IP) rights information is more than ever before.
-Two of the most confusing forms of IP protections are trademarks and copyrights.
+With digital media at our doorstep, branding and content creation as a business and individual pathway to success, intellectual property (IP) rights information is more important than ever before.
+Two of the most confusing forms of IP protection are trademarks and copyrights.
 While they are utilized to protect intellectual and business property, they are utilized relatively differently.
 Knowing trademark vs copyright can spare your time, cleanse your name off the wrong side of the law, and even destroy your brand.

 With this complete guide, we shall unlock all you would like to understand about trademark vs copyright, from definitions and general differences to legal protection, time, and enforcement, among others.
 At the end of it, you shall know how each protector works, and whether or not is appropriate for what you require.